 Microneedling For Large Pores

 Microneedling – also known as collagen induction therapy – uses tiny needles to create micro-injuries to the skin that triggers the natural healing process.
 This results in new collagen and elastin being created, thus improving the skin’s elasticity and reducing the appearance of pores.
+RF microneedling combines this with radiofrequency energy to accellerate the results.
 Like chemical peels, you may need several treatments over the course of a few months to see the best benefits.

 What Else Can Help With Large Pores?